JanVaclavek/fee-bump/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

-*Briefly describe the changes in this Pull Request.*
+Briefly describe the changes in this Pull Request.

 ---

-### Contributor License Agreement (CLA)

-- [ ] I have read and agree to the project's [Contributor License Agreement (CLA)](https://gist.github.com/your-username/your-icla-gist-id).

-*By submitting this Pull Request, you agree that your contribution is licensed under our CLA.
-Our CLA-bot will automatically check the status of your agreement.*
+*By submitting this Pull Request, you agree that your contribution is licensed under our [Contributor License Agreement](https://docs.firefish.io/legal/terms-of-service).
+Automated CLA Assistant bot will post a comment with a link to formally sign the agreement.
+This is a simple, one-time process.*